withastro/docs/src/pages/en/guides/cms.md

 A CMS can be useful for content that follows a particular structure, often giving you a dashboard-like experience and WYSIWYG editing tools.
 You might use a CMS to write blog posts using a CMS's rich text editor instead of Markdown files.
 Or you might use a CMS to maintain product listings for an eCommerce shop, making certain fields required to avoid incomplete listings.

-Your Astro project can then fetch your content from your CMS and display it, wherever you want on your site.
+Your Astro project can then fetch your content from your CMS and display it, wherever and however you want on your site.

 ## Which CMSes work well with Astro?